-Ovarian cysts are fluid-filled sacs that develop on or in an ovary.
-Most ovarian cysts are harmless and don’t cause symptoms.
-The majority of them disappear without treatment within a few months.
+Ovarian cysts are fluid-filled sacs that develop on or within an ovary.
+Most women will have an ovarian cyst at some point in their lives, but most will never realize it.
+The majority of these cysts are harmless, don’t cause symptoms, and disappear without treatment within a few months.

 - Menstrual irregularities

 - Bloating, fullness, or heaviness in your abdomen

 - Frequent or difficult urination